gngdb/variational-dropout/README.md

 results are by running the scripts in the `experiments` directory.

 Unfortunately, haven't been able to reproduce the results for the empirical variances of the gradients either.
-It' likely there is some issue with this implementation at the moment.
+It's likely there is some issue with this implementation at the moment.
 These are the results comparing empirical variances at the moment: